Steven-A3/AppBox2024/External/ensembles-next/README.md

 The Zip Compression backend is not actually for data transfer, but can be used to wrap any of the other backends in order to compress files before transporting them.

 The Ensembles Node.js Server is a custom server that is provided to purchasers of the Priority Support Package.
-It an be deployed on Heroku, and utilizes Amazon S3 for cloud storage.
+It can be deployed on Heroku, and utilizes Amazon S3 for cloud storage.

 #### Idiomatic  App

-Idiomatic is a relatively simple example app which incorporates Ensembles and works with iCloud, Dropbox, Multipeer, and Ensembles Server to sync across devices.
+Idiomatic is a relatively simple example app which incorporates Ensembles and works with iCloud, Dropbox Sync, Multipeer, and Ensembles Server to sync across devices.
 The app allows you to record your ideas, include a photo, and add tags to group them.
 The Core Data model of the app has three entities, including a many-to-many relationship.

 The Idiomatic project is a good way to get acquainted with Ensembles, and how it is integrated in a Core Data app.
 Idiomatic can be downloaded from the App Store if you want to see how it works.
 If you want to build and run it yourself, you need to follow a few preparatory steps.